Anna Rudolf: Early life

+In 1996, at the age of 9, Rudolf drew media attention for defeating Hungarian Grandmaster (GM) Lajos Portisch as a participant in a simultaneous exhibition.
+She has cited the chess legend's subsequent graciousness and encouragement as a major motivation for continuing to pursue chess seriously.

 While growing up, Rudolf was coached by Béla Molnár.

-She won the under-12 girls' division of an international youth chess tournament in Visegrád in 1998, (Note: The tournament is named Nemzetközi Gyermekverseny.) while her sister won the under-10 girls' division.
+In 1998, Rudolf won the under-12 girls' division of an international youth chess tournament in Visegrád, (Note: The tournament is named Nemzetközi Gyermekverseny.) while her sister won the under-10 girls' division.
 They had both finished runner-up one age group lower a year earlier.
 Rudolf won the under-12 girls' division of the Hungarian national championship in 1999, the same year her sister won the under-10 girls' division.
 With these victories, they both qualified for the European Youth and World Youth Chess Championships.
 Rudolf finished in equal ninth place out of 66 competitors in the under-12 girls' division at the 1999 World Youth Chess Championship with a score of 7/11, three points behind the winner Nana Dzagnidze.

-She later studied Russian and English at the University of Pécs.
+Rudolf studied Russian and English at the University of Pécs.

 Rudolf's childhood idol was her compatriot Judit Polgár, who is widely acknowledged as the greatest female chess player of all time.
-She had the opportunity to play against Polgár at age 11 when she traveled to Budapest to participate in a simultaneous exhibition given by Polgár.
+In 1999, at the age of 11, she had the opportunity to play against Polgár when she traveled to Budapest to participate in a simultaneous exhibition given by Polgár.
 She later became good friends with Polgár, helping to promote the annual Global Chess Festival started by Polgár, and the two commentated on the 2018 World Chess Championship together.